Gexkill/sweng2/TP/src/index.md

 # 5. Program Stubs and Test Data Required

 ## 5.1 Stubs
+We have only 2 stubs since we decided to use top-down

+### 5.1.1.
+SMS gateway
+#### Usages
+* I1T1

+#### Description
+This stub allows to test the SMS functionalities, emulating the external gateway this for two reasons:

+* Cost: reduce the cost of tests (don't send real SMS)
+* Easy to test: in this way it is easy test functionality, in fact there are no network problems (the *send* return always OK) and teh stub offers easy method to see the text of messages sent

+### 5.1.2.
+#### Usages
+* I4T1
+* I5T1
+* I7T1
+* I8T1
+* I8T2
+* I8T3

+#### Description
-**TODO**
+This stub allows to **TODO**

+## 5.2 Data for tests
+We will insert fake data for taxis, clients, requests and other entities to populate the database.
+To generate them we will use the faker library and the seed function included with laravel, that allow us to populate easily database with fake data.

-## 5.2 Critical data tests
+## 5.3 Critical data tests
 We will add critical data tests like:

 * All requests in the same zone
 * All taxis in the same zone
 * No data of a specif category (no taxis, no clients, ...)

-## 5.3 Data for tests

-We will insert fake data for taxis, clients and requests to populate the database.
-To generate them we will use the faker library and the seed function included with laravel, that allow us to populate easily database with fake data.

 [//]: # (pagebreak)